althea-net/rita-installer/README.md

 OpenWRT compatible routers this installer will work on normal deskop and server Linux distributions.

-Eventually we will publish more traditional packages, in the meantime this clones and builds the latest release of various Althea components locally.
-So to update Althea just run the deployment script again.
+Eventually we will publish more traditional packages, right now this takes binaries that you build and sets them up on a remote machine.

 ----------------